In his book, The Way of Qi GongQi, Ken Cohen writes:

 The vertical line is the backbone of the tree, the trunk and root.
 The line at the top represents the branches.
 The horizontal line is the earth, reminding us that much of the tree is below ground.

-Like the stages of development from a seed to a fully grown tree, people also begin their life with an internal map or plan as to their capabilites and direction.
-They strive to become their own form of tree, encountering and overcoming obstacles, with flexibility, intuition and vision reaching for their fullest potential.
-Like the branches of a tree reaching for the clounds this creates our bridge between heaven and earth.
+I believe that just like the stages of development from a seed to a fully grown tree, people also begin their life with an internal map or plan as to their capabilites and direction.